 Normal Rental Agreement

 Last but not least, we’ve got the traditional rental agreement that we see everywhere in the world.
-Typically, this is a set agreement for a two-year period, with the option for renewal under the Land and Building Lease Law in Japan, should both parties desire it.
-It’s not uncommon to be subjected to an additional renewal fee, should you opt for this one.
+Typically, this is a set agreement for two years, with the option for renewal under the Land and Building Lease Law in Japan, should both parties desire it.
+It’s not uncommon to be subjected to an additional renewal fee should you opt for this one.

-What sometimes happens is the owner sells the location and the new owners tell you that they are breaking down the building.
+What sometimes happens is the owner sells the location, and the new owners tell you that they are breaking down the building.
 In this case, you can hold your ground, but if you would like to move locations, we recommend negotiating with them to pay for your moving costs.
-This is not likely to happen but you can try to negotiate with them to cover some of the rent for the inconvenience.
-We recommend checking out the Tokyo Expat Network on Facebook for more tips on dealing with problem situations with rental agreements.
+This is not likely to happen, but you can try to negotiate with them to cover some of the rent for the inconvenience.
+We recommend checking out the Japan Expat Network on Facebook for more tips on dealing with problem situations with rental agreements.

 Styles of Japanese offices